-If you want to elevate your portrait photography by using one of the oldest forms of lighting manipulation, this guide to Chiaroscuro lighting is for you.
+If you want to elevate your portrait photography by using one of the oldest forms of photography lighting manipulation, this guide to Chiaroscuro lighting is for you.

 We’ll look briefly at Chiaroscuro’s origins in painting, and learn from its wide and varied use in both film and photography.